 Year 10 students will continue in their studies through the Australian Curriculum in specific areas of learning associated to their interests and positive post school pathways.
-Year 10 students will also be introduced to SACE for the first time through the Personal Learning Plan, where students reflect on their own skills and abilities, plan for their future and take active steps to support their development towards their future aspirations.
+Year 10 students will also be introduced to SACE for the first time through Exploring Identities & Futures (EIF).

-Year 10 students complete 14 subject units for the year and will choose five elective subjects.
+Year 10 students complete subject units for the year and will choose five elective subjects.

-Semester Science Health & Physical Education PLP OR EIF (pilot) Elective 2 Semester English Maths (SEM2 choice: Scientific Studies) History Elective 1 Elective 3
+Semester Maths (SEM2 Science Health & Physical Education EIF Elective 2 Semester English recommendation: Pathway Readiness Program) (SEM2 recommendation: Scientific Studies) History Elective 1 Elective 3